scottslowe/weblog/content/post/2017-04-03-linux-migration-corp-collab-pt3.md

 ## Document formats

-A vast majority of companies out there use Microsoft Office as their standard productivity suite, and therefore rely heavily on the Office document formats.
+A vast majority of companies out there use [Microsoft Office][link-1] as their standard productivity suite, and therefore rely heavily on the Office document formats.
 For most use cases, [LibreOffice][link-15] works well enough that exchanging documents with other users is pretty seamless.
 It will begin to break down as the documents grow more and more complex, so keep that in mind.
 This appears to be especially prominent with complex PowerPoint presentations.
 Given that today's corporate world tends to use PowerPoint for everything, keep this in mind.

 Note that there are a few other options out there besides LibreOffice (like its forerunner, OpenOffice), but LibreOffice seems to be where the Linux community has converged.